Blockbuster (TV series): Casting

 With the announcement of the series in November 2021, Randall Park joined the cast as a character named Timmy, who is described as a dreamer and a lover of movies, per Deadline Hollywood.
 In February 2022, Melissa Fumero was cast as a character named Eliza who is described as a mother whose marriage to her high school sweetheart is on thin ice, per Hollywood Reporter.
 In March 2022, Tyler Alvarez, Madeleine Arthur, and Olga Merediz were announced as series regulars playing Carlos, Hannah and Connie, respectively.
 Additionally, J. B. Smoove was cast as Timmy's best friend Percy and Kamaia Fairburn was cast as Percy's daughter, with both appearing as recurring guest stars.
 In May 2022, it was reported that Ashley Alexander and Robyn Bradley will appear in guest-starring roles as Mila and Miranda, respectively.

 Filming

 Production on the first season began on February 28, 2022.
 Filming began taking place in Vancouver, Canada, in April 2022, with filming expected to conclude on May 2.
 However, Fumero confirmed that the series had "almost" wrapped production on May 2 with an Instagram story.
 Filming for the first season concluded on May 4, 2022.

 Release

 The sole season of Blockbuster was released onto Netflix on November 3, 2022, and consisted of 10 episodes.
 A trailer was released on October 7, 2022.

 Reception

-The review aggregator website Rotten Tomatoes reported a 22% approval rating with an average rating of 4.7/10, based on 45 critic reviews.
-The website's critics consensus reads, "Blockbuster tries to leverage nostalgia for the defunct brand, but this contrived workplace comedy is fatally unfunny—be kind, rewind, and chuck it into the return bin."
-Metacritic, which uses a weighted average, assigned a score of 45 out of 100 based on 23 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned a score of 45 out of 100, based on 23 critics, indicating "mixed or average reviews".
+Out of 9.5k ratings, IMDb viewers give a weighted average of 5.1/10, noting it to be "boring", "unfunny", and very remiscent of Superstore, a previous workplace sitcom by Vanessa Ramos.